bguidinger/Xrm.ReportScheduler/README.md

 Using this solution, you can create flows like this:
 ![](./docs/ReportRenderer_Flow_Example.png "Example Flow")

-_Note: this currently only works for custom reports with no parameters._
+Available Formats: PDF, CSV, XML, Word, Excel, HTML 5.

-## Installation
+## Configuration
-Please refer to the installation/configuration procedure [here](./docs/INSTALL.md).
+Please refer to the [installation](./docs/INSTALL.md) and [usage](./docs/USAGE.md) documentation.